lechmazur/pact/README.md

 ![Trade Frequency](images/trade_frequency.png)

 Here, each horizontal bar reports how often a model converts a negotiation into at least one executed trade.
-It captures an agent’s deal‑making appetite—patient snipers sit lower, relentless closers push higher.
+It captures an agent’s deal-making appetite—patient snipers sit lower, relentless closers push higher.

 ---